cloudflare/cloudflare-docs/content/logs/_index.md

 {{<feature header="Logpull" href="/logs/logpull/">}}

 Use Logpull if you only want to have access to HTTP request logs.
-The data from Logpull and Logpush is exactly the same.
+The data from Logpull and Logpush is almost the same, but with some differences in terms of log fields available to Logpull.
+Refer to [HTTP Requests log fields](/logs/reference/log-fields/zone/http_requests/).

 {{</feature>}}